finfet/kestrel/README.md

 **GPG**

 GPG is a massively complex tool with many use cases, features, and shortcomings.
-The issues with PGP/GPG have been well documented.
-In general, Kestrel provides strong, sane defaults, with zero configuration and better default security guarantees.
-In particular:

-- By default, GPG does not provide sender authentication.
-You can change this by signing the message, but in doing so you lose deniability.
-Kestrel provides sender authentication while preserving deniability.
+In general, Kestrel provides better default security guarantees with no configuration required.
+In particular, by default, GPG does not provide sender authentication or metadata protection.
+Sender authentication can be added by including signatures, but this removes deniability.
+In contrast, Kestrel includes sender authentication while preserving deniability and protecting metadata.
-- By default, GPG does not protect the recipient's key ID.
-This can be changed, but Kestrel does this by default.

-Kestrel focuses on having strong defaults and good security guarantees for one thing (file encryption).
-GPG is a complex tool with more features, but must be used with care.

 **age**

 age is a newer tool with strong defaults and is a great choice in comparison to GPG.
 However, age does not provide sender authentication.

-A common scenario where this would be an issue is when using an untrusted cloud storage provider.
-For Example:

-1. You encrypt a file to your public key and place it in cloud storage.
-2. The storage provider replaces this file with a malicious file that has also been encrypted to your public key.
-3. When you decrypt, decryption will be successful, but you'll now have a malicious file instead of the real one.
+A successfully decrypted file could have come from anyone, including a malicious user.
+Mitigating this would require keeping track of file hashes out of band.

-Kestrel fixes this issue by providing sender authentication.
-In the above scenario, you would be able to tell that file came from an unknown public key instead of from your trusted public key.
+Kestrel solves this issue by providing sender authentication.

 ## Installation